gene-git/ssl-mgr/README.rst

 .. [#x509-Name] x509 Name https://en.wikipedia.org/wiki/X.509

 CSR (certificate signing request) contains the *subject* organiziation (thats the apex domain org) information along with the public key.
-The private key is kept in a file.
-The CSR is sent to the CA and it returns a (signed) certificate.
+The private key is kept in a separate file.
+The CSR is sent to the CA which, all being well,  returns a (signed) certificate.

 The resulting cert and certificate chain(s) are kept together with the key and CSR files.
-A cert is signed by the *Issuer* and in addition to the signature contains the domain public key.
+A cert is signed by the *Issuer* and in addition to the signature contains the public key.
 The *chain* file contains the public key and x509 Name of the certificate issuer.

 There are a couple of tools provided (*sslm-verify* and *sslm-info*) that make it